bgavran/-Co-AlgebraCheatSheet/README.md

 # Initial algebra / Final coalgebra cheatsheet
-List of initial algebras and final coalgebras of functors

 Suggestions about terminology, a ways to organise this table and are welcome.
 Feel free to create a pull request.